dreamRs/apexcharter/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a re-submission.

+Re-submission to correct the problems identified in the first submission :

+ * License MIT : only two lines
+ * Changed copyright holder in license to match Author field in description
+ * Updated the Description fiels, more than one sentence now
-An htmlwidget to create visualisations with the JavaScript library ApexCharts.
+ * Added a link to the JavaScript library in Description field
+ * All functions should have a value tag in documentation.

 Thank you!